yinhaomin/yinhaomin.github.io/_posts/2018-09-20-How to keep sober-minded.md

     - sober-minded
 ---

 For a long time, when I work hard and sleep less at night, and at the time when getting up next morning, it feels so damn tired, lassitude and sleepy.
-It is virtal for me as a engineer and manager to keep sober-minded and have a swift response.So I am thinking and seeking, why is this?
+It is virtal for me, as an engineer and manager to keep sober-minded and have a swift response.So I am thinking and seeking, why is this?
 And I found out, it is all about eating and sleeping.<br>

 I tried this:<br>
 1.Eat less at supper even if I felt hungry.<br>